Cognitive Test for Dementia: Detect Early

 Symptoms

-The individual’s current symptoms and level of functioning can provide important insights into the severity and nature of their cognitive impairment.
+Current symptoms and level of functioning may also provide important understandings into the severity and nature of their cognitive impairment.

 Other diagnostic information

-Cognitive test results are typically interpreted in conjunction with other diagnostic information such as imaging studies or laboratory tests.
-In doing so, a more comprehensive understanding of the individual’s cognitive function is established.
+Medical practitioners will interpret test results in conjunction with other diagnostic information.
+This information may include imaging studies or laboratory tests.
+By doing so a more thorough understanding of the person’s cognitive function is established.

 Scoring Systems for Various Cognitive Tests